 The RPK is a digital press kit that allows you to send key information to agents, labels, managers, and venues in order to get more exposure or to help you book shows.
 Unlike other digital press kits, the RPK can include customisable traits and statistics regarding your band’s online presence.

-RPK’s can be sent directly to venue booking contacts through a GigFinder feature, sent out to any email address you would like to enter, or used to submit to any of the Opportunities that the ReverbNation team provides on the site.
+RPK’s can be sent directly to venue booking contacts through a GigFinder feature, sent out to any email address you like, or used to submit to any of the Opportunities that the ReverbNation team provides on the site.
 The Press Kit is one of the main ReverbNation services, providing opportunities such as festivals, music licensing, and talent identification programs for labels.

 Essentially, there are 3 different plans.
 Read on to hear about the differences.
 This will help you think about the benefits you want to receive, and which tier may suit your needs best.